-Everything started last Friday when I had enough deals fall off my roster to the point that it was obvious to me that I would not beat my market plan for the first time ever… Then I was told to do something by my boss’s boss that I strongly disagreed with.
-Finally when I tried to take my wife and daughter to the drive in to catch a movie and take my mind off things, three hours of my life were taken away when the theater could not get the sound functioning!
-In my own mind things went from bad to worse all day long.
-Needless to say when I went in for a special event at work on Saturday, which went well, it still didn’t lift my spirits.
+Everything started last Friday when I had enough deals fall off my roster to the point that it was obvious to me that I would not beat my market plan for the first time… Then my boss’s boss asked me to do something that I strongly disagreed with.
+Finally when I tried to take my wife and daughter to the drive in to catch a movie and take my mind off things, three hours of my life had been taken away when the theatre could not get the sound functioning!
+In my mind, things went from bad to worse all day long.
+Needless to say, when I went in for a special event at work on Saturday, which went well, it still didn’t lift my spirits.
 Finally, Sunday I was an hour late to a party after driving around lost for what seemed like forever!
-Needless to say, by Monday morning I was DREADING the thought of going in and sure enough I was greeted by 3 more sales that would not close until next quarter.
+Needless to say, by Monday morning I was DREADING the thought of going in and sure enough, I found out that 3 more sales that would not close until next quarter.

 I think it only fitting to start this blog off with a post concerning values.
 Far too often sales people find themselves in a position where they feel very conflicted as to whether they should “close the deal” and get paid or do the right thing and tell a client about a product that is better suited to them but is either out of the clients price range, or not available from your sources.
 I assert that it is always better to be open and honest with your clients at all times, and that doing so will win you far more customers than you will ever have to turn away.